-You will need to think about how employees are going to acquire their shares.
+So if your goal is one of the above, at the appropriate time you will need to think about how employees are going to acquire their shares.
 There are three main ways of doing so.
 Employees can, in the main: